yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-patreon-preview-sept-2019/index.md

 That's not all that has changed, other notable fixes include:

 - sRGB has been fixed.
-This essentially corrects some games that looked lighter than usual  .
+This essentially corrects some games that looked lighter than usual.
 - Viewport and scissor testing have been corrected, which fixes a ton of issues in many different games, most notably in `Hyrule Warriors`.

 {{< single-title-imgs